-- Regularly review the commercially zoned property for compliance with Town ordinances and tenant agreements, in coordination with the Town attorney. - Involve the code compliance official in issues regarding compliance with Town ordinances at the commercial corner including attention to issues along Hickory Road. - Work with the owner of the commercial corner to ensure compliance with existing ordinances and/or agreements. - Evaluate the extent to which impervious area at the commercial corner could be converted to green space and what sort of façade enhancements would reduce the negative visual impacts of the present commercial structures on adjacent residential uses. - Create a special Tax District for commercial properties to fund, in conjunction with general tax funds, improvements that will reduce the impervious area of the corner, create and maintain more green space improved with appropriate plantings creating a more park/residential setting, improve and maintain the façade of the commercial structures, and improve traffic/pedestrian safety in and around the corner. - Expand permitted uses to include a residential component with upper level residential apartments/condominiums built over the commercial/office tenant spaces. - Add a new category of special exception uses to allow an eating and drinking establishment consistent with criteria added to the Zoning Ordinance to insure the food service facility use will not significantly burden the Town with increased trash, odors, and traffic. - Enact an update to the Town's Article XIII in the Code of Ordinances to make Montgomery County Code Chapter 15, Eating and Drinking Establishments, and the associated County regulations, applicable within the Town.
+- → Expand permitted uses to include a residential component with upper-level residential apartments/condominiums built over the commercial/office tenant spaces. - → Add a new category of special exception uses to allow an eating and drinking establishment consistent with criteria added to the Zoning Ordinance to ensure the food service facility use will not significantly burden the Town with increased trash, odors, and traffic. - → Enact an update to the Town's Article XIII in the Code of Ordinances to make Montgomery County Code Chapter 15, Eating and Drinking Establishments, and the associated County regulations, applicable within the Town.